adilsezer/lithuaningo/docs/privacy-policy.md

 - AI conversation history maintained for session context
 - Subscription data retained as required by payment processors
 - Generated content (images, audio) stored for app functionality

+We use commercially acceptable means to protect your Personal Information, but we cannot guarantee its absolute security.
+No method of transmission over the Internet or method of electronic storage is 100% secure.

 ## 6. Device Permissions and Data Access